How long has Cell Dogs been in the business of training dogs?

 What is the cost for a pet or a service dog, and what does it include?

-The requested donation for a fully trained service dog is $7,500.
-This fee includes the training expenses associated with the basic obedience program as well as our service dog training program.
-Once a proper client has been identified for a service dog, they must participate in a two-week Partnership Training Program, which involves personalized training with their service dog-in-training.
-The goal of Partnership Training is to certify you and your dog for public access.
-We offer scholarship opportunities for eligible clients.
+The actual cost for a fully trained service dog is about $30,000.
+This amount includes the various expenses associated with the basic obedience program, specialized medical screenings as well as our advanced service dog training program.
+Also included is the Partnership training (Once a proper client has been identified for a service dog, they must participate in a two-week Partnership Training Program, which involves personalized training with their service dog-in-training.
+The goal of Partnership Training is to certify you and your dog for public access).
+Financial aid is available for qualifying individuals.

 I do not live in Southern California.
 Do you help with travel accommodations for Partnership Training?